Skip to main content

 As IP&T faculty, we propose that D&D students complete what we call the “Studio” sequence.
 Year 1 consists of establishing a foundation, while year 2 engages students in a year-long collaborative design & development project where you work in a diverse team on a real-world project for a local client.

-After reviewing this recommended sequence, please consult with your committee and fill out a program of study form.
+After reviewing this recommended sequence, please consult with your committee chair and fill out a program of study form.

 Year 1